adaio/ada.js/README.md

 # USAGE EXAMPLES

-The simpliest use case is:
+The simpliest usage would be:

 ```js
 > var greeting = ak47('Hello World');